 The English language is the result of many different cultures moving into the British Isles throughout history.
-One of these groups was the Danes.
+One of them were ‘the Danes’.
 At first, when this new group of people arrived, it was only for the purpose of plunder or rather, ‘to go a viking’ and this is the reason why these people were eventually called Vikings.
-The people from the British Isles were terrified by the violent attacks that these people from the north raged on them.
+The people from the British Isles were terrified of the violent attacks that these people from the north raged on them.
 However, not all the newcomers were violent and many stayed, settled down and farmed the land peacefully.
 They built towns, brought their own cultural aspects into the new land and of course, their language too.
 Here’s a very funny video from ‘Horrible Histories’ giving some examples of these Viking words that are in present-day English.

 Ever wondered why purple doesn’t appear on flags, or why there are always four strawberry flavoured yogurts in a packet of eight?
 I can’t explain the second question, but here’s a really interesting video that explains the reason why countries traditionally didn’t use purple on their national flags.
 The video is from After Skool Youtube channel.
 I hope you find it as interesting as I did.

 So you thought you knew all about interior design and comfort at home, right?
 You thought that we, modern-day humans, had invented comfortable beds, hygienic bathrooms and all those things that make our homes tasteful and cosy.
 Well I have some news for you, because that is what I thought until I discovered Skara Brae.